GABETROLL/holbertonschool-web_front_end/designer_language/research.md

-This Blog is a project divided into 3 sub-projects: **Research**, where we empathize with the user, and make ideas to better the user's UX experience, **Prototype**, where we make a Figma prototype that illustrates our final idea, and **Validate**, where we present our project to 5 people, and let them test what we did, and gather their feedback.
+This Blog is a project divided into 3 sub-projects: **Research**, where we empathize with the user, and make ideas to better the user's UX experience, **Prototype**, where we make a Figma prototype that illustrates our final idea, and **Usability Study**, where we present our project to 5 people, and let them test what we did, and gather their feedback.

 ## Chosen Persona
 ### Regina's Persona